vns0/golang-http-spam/README.md

           path to url list. formula: threads * urlPath

     #If u want work with telegram bot replace global var botToken#
-        bot supports command /spamm with all arguments above
+        bot supports command /spamm with all arguments above'

+## Api auth:
+In order to pass authorization, you need to call the /auth command and enter the received code on the website

 # In the plans :
 ```